 African American/Black and Native American individuals are over-represented in both adult corrections and youth detention.
 The report recommends creating opportunities for law enforcement to interact positively with community members, provide opportunities for restorative justice and use a trauma-informed approach.

 VSHSL Implementation Plan Structure: Result AreasStrategiesPrograms

-The VSHSL Implementation Plan is structured to provide services in five result areas for the levy’s three priority populations.
+This plan is structured to provide services in five result areas for the levy’s three priority populations.